kokoko3k/koko-aio-slang/docs.md

     an ntsc look without dealing with specific encoding/decoding stuffs.

 **Color corrections:**
-    Modify saturation, contrast, brightness and color temperature of the "input" signal.
+    Modify luminance, saturation, contrast, brightness and color temperature of the "input" signal.
     Gamma correction is applied to the final processed picture.